Hello from The New Baldwins

 Jessica, their daughter, lives on a farm in Georgia and has been instrumental in setting up our administrative and financial procedures.
 She has been a casting director and is into sustainable living.
 Her vision is a pet-friendly chill-out relaxed elegant place.
 Her billiards table is enjoyed every day.

 We all have the same priorities: a cheerful, caring, attentive staff, excellent food, updated clean accommodation and a great night’s sleep.
-Every staff member is a star-from Michael our amazing Chef, to Chris, our creative super Super, who can fix anything, to Amanda, another outstanding juggler who gracefully cleans, serves and takes reservations, to Laura, our Manager whose calm competence holds us together. and has the talent of a gifted artist.
+Every staff member is a star.
+Laura, our Manager whose calm competence holds us together. and has the talent of a gifted artist will be leasing the resort in May of 2019.

 What about our volunteers?
 They are a remarkable group of adventurers from all over the world-Germany, Japan, Belgium, France, Peru and Australia who have come to us for a working vacation and an opportunity to develop English language skills and enjoy the intoxicating beauty and nature of Muskoka.
 They have exceeded all expectations.
 And what about Shane our knowledgeable blogging tutor, guiding us through the murky waters of the internet?